gagansingh894/go-mlflow/README.md

 Install
 =======
 Since this is a client package for MLflow server, Please ensure that MLflow is up and running.
-If MLflow is not installed, you can check the installation instructions here.
+If MLflow is not installed, you can check the installation instructions [here](https://mlflow.org/docs/latest/quickstart.html).

-To install go-mlflow, simple run the following command
+To install go-mlflow, simply run the following command
 ```
 go get github.com/gagansingh894/go-mlflow
 ```